Arczeus/mudae-noter/README.md

 - ~~Some characters can have (2434) in their name and parser gets confused~~
 - ~~When clicking a character and deselected is set to hide characters should hide~~
 - ~~Website lags when parsing and refreshing~~
+- Apply to selected button resets the order

 ## Images